ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing HyTrust KeyControl
+# Managing Entrust KeyControl
 {: #managinghtkc}

-New installations of HyTrust KeyControl™ are no longer supported for new or existing deployments of vCenter Server instances.
-You can still use or delete existing HyTrust KeyControl installations on your existing instances.
+New installations of Entrust KeyControl™ are no longer supported for new or existing deployments of vCenter Server instances.
+You can still use or delete existing Entrust KeyControl installations on your existing instances.
 {: deprecated}

-To manage the HyTrust® KeyControl™ service (HTKC), access the HTKC web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTKC console from the vSphere® Web Client.
+To manage the Entrust KeyControl™ service, access the Entrust KeyControl web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust KeyControl console from the vSphere® Web Client.

-## Accessing the HyTrust KeyControl web GUI from the VMware Solutions console
+## Accessing the Entrust KeyControl web GUI from the VMware Solutions console
 {: #managinghtkc-accessing-webgui}

-To log in to the web GUI of the primary or secondary HTKC appliance, use the WebGUI credentials found on the HyTrust KeyControl service details page.
+To log in to the web GUI of the primary or secondary Entrust KeyControl appliance, use the WebGUI credentials found on the Entrust KeyControl service details page.

-## Accessing the HyTrust KeyControl console from the vSphere Web Client
+## Accessing the Entrust KeyControl console from the vSphere Web Client
 {: #managinghtkc-accessing-console}

-To access the HTKC console from the vSphere Web Client, use the following procedure:
+To access the Entrust KeyControl console from the vSphere Web Client, use the following procedure:
-1. In the vSphere Web Client, find the virtual machines that start with the names **KC1** and **KC2** that have the matching IP address that is found on the HyTrust KeyControl service details page.
+1. In the vSphere Web Client, find the virtual machines that start with the names **KC1** and **KC2** that have the matching IP address that is found on the Entrust KeyControl service details page.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
-3. Log in to the console by using the console credentials that you can find on the HyTrust KeyControl service details page.
+3. Log in to the console by using the console credentials that you can find on the Entrust KeyControl service details page.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

-## Enabling internet access for the HyTrust KeyControl virtual machines
+## Enabling internet access for the Entrust KeyControl virtual machines
 {: #managinghtkc-internet-access}

-For HTKC 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for HyTrust licenses with the Call Home feature enabled.
-For VMware vCenter Server® instances that are not private-only, HTKC is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+For Entrust KeyControl 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
+For VMware vCenter Server® instances that are not private-only, Entrust KeyControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

-These rules allow you to enable internet access for the HyTrust virtual machines (VMs).
-If internet access is not enabled, the license that is applied to your HTKC installation will expire after a year.
+These rules allow you to enable internet access for the Entrust virtual machines (VMs).
+If internet access is not enabled, the license that is applied to your Entrust KeyControl installation will expire after a year.

 For private-only vCenter Server environments, the VMware® NSX Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
-As a result, internet connectivity cannot be enabled for private-only instances and HyTrust licenses expire annually.
+As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}

 ### Procedure to find the firewall and SNAT rules defined